 It is important that you look for these two features in a propane torch when in the market for one:

 Propane torches can be ignited using a lighter or an ignite button included in the design.
 The latter is obviously a safer and more convenient option.
 No one likes striking matches when the ignition is just a press of a button away, right?

 Moreover, you should always make sure that you release the gas valve slowly and take adequate precautions when igniting and using your torch.
 Here is a great guide on how to work with propane torches safely and efficiently.

 Some applications will require your torch to be on low settings while others will require the flames on full blast.
 So, it is important that adjusting the flame's intensity is easy.
 We recommend that you look out for torches with adjustability knobs in the design.
-A great material for these knobs is brass due to its resistance to corrosion and high temperatures.
+The great material for these knobs is brass due to their resistance to corrosion and high temperatures.

 Do you know what time it is?
 It's time to talk about the dollar signs!
 So, how much should you expect to shell out on a new propane torch?
 Well, the prices on these bad boys can range from $20 to upwards of $50.